History of Klahoose Coastal Adventures

 Here stands, towering cedar trees interwoven with glacial streams and rocky shores that welcome the arrival of spawning Pacific salmon each fall.
 This breathtaking backdrop draws grizzlies to the beaches where they socialize with each other and feast on the bounty of fresh fish.

 Four years ago Klahoose Coastal Adventures started operating grizzly bear viewing tours in Toba Inlet, British Columbia, for the first time sharing the traditional territory to guests from all over the world.
 Our first tower was constructed in the summer of 2016, when James Delorme was chief of Klahoose.
 We first started operations with only one tour operator; Aboriginal Journeys.
 With only one tower and one ground viewing area, we knew it was time to expand.
-In 2017, Kevin Peacey was elected in as Chief of Klahoose, and has been re-elected in 2019 now serving his second term as Chief.
-Since then we have made partnerships with other growing tour operators along the coast, such as Klahoose Wilderness Resort (formerly Homfray Lodge), West Coast Grizzly Bear Tours in 2017, then Eagle Eye Adventures in 2018 and Campbell River Whale Watching in 2020.
+In 2017, Kevin Peacey was elected in as Chief of Klahoose, and has been re-elected in 2019 and again in 2021 now serving his third term as Chief.
+Since then we have made partnerships with other growing tour operators along the coast, including West Coast Grizzly Bear Tours in 2017, then Eagle Eye Adventures in 2018 and Campbell River Whale Watching in 2020 and our own Klahoose Wilderness Resort.
 Each one with their own unique delivery, we all share the love for the incredible Toba Inlet.

 In 2020 we purchased Klahoose Wilderness Resort, formerly Homfray Lodge.
-Located in remote Desolation Sound, the new Indigenous destination eco resort will open May 2021.
-During the bear viewing season, packages will include grizzly bear viewing tours with our Klahoose guides into the Toba Valley.
+Located in remote Desolation Sound, the new Indigenous destination eco resort will opened in 2021.
+During the bear viewing season, all inclusive wildlife and cultural packages will include the Toba Inlet grizzly bear viewing tours with our Klahoose guides into the Toba Valley.